Shivam-316/CWC-Sub/README.md

    Search box below heading to search among all the directories with auto-complete for Web, Graphic, Coding, Problem Solving and Miscellaneous
    [Hint: Check out materialize CSS docs]
 ## PRIZE (Winner only)
-1.JBL C100SI In-Ear Deep Bass Headphones with Mic (Black) 2.CWC Custom Merchandise
+1. JBL C100SI In-Ear Deep Bass Headphones with Mic (Black)

+2. CWC Custom Merchandise

 *** *T&C: winner can choose anyone of the prize mentioned above.
 ##### For Participants